Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Introduction

-The aforementioned results for bounded or Gaussian bandit models are extended to sub-Gaussian bandit models.
-Recent works focus on more general distribution families by techniques from information theory.
-Informational upper bounds and lower bounds for exponential bandit models are established by the change of measure technique in~\citet{kaufmann2013information,kaufmann2016complexity} for both the fixed-confidence and fixed-budget settings.
-For two-armed bandit models, a tighter lower bound is proposed in~\citet{kaufmann2014complexity} and, when the distribution is bounded or Gaussian, a matching algorithm is given.
-In~\citet{garivier2016optimal}, a transportation inequality is proved and a general non-asymptotic lower bound can be formulated thorough the solution of a max-min optimization problem.
-In addition, an asymptotically optimal algorithm, named Track-and-Stop, is proposed for exponential bandit models in the same literature.
-The Track-and-Stop algorithm is further improved by~\citet{degenne2019non,degenne2019pure}. \citet{agrawal2020optimal} shows that restrictions on the distribution family are necessary and generalizes the algorithm to models with milder restriction than exponential family.
+Discrete optimization via simulation is also formulated as the best-arm identification problem, or the pure-exploration multi-armed bandits problem.
+The best-arm identification literature usually does not consider the problem structure nor the high-dimensional nature of an arm.
+More recent works focus on general distribution families and utilize techniques from the information theory.
+Informational upper bounds and lower bounds for exponential bandit models are established by the change of measure technique in~\citet{kaufmann2013information,kaufmann2016complexity}.
+In~\citet{garivier2016optimal}, a transportation inequality is proved and a general non-asymptotic lower bound can be formulated thorough the solution of a max-min optimization problem. \citet{agrawal2020optimal} shows that restrictions on the distribution family are necessary and generalizes the algorithm to models with milder restriction than exponential family.

-In the fixed-budget setting, \citet{bubeck2011pure} shows that algorithm for regret minimization is not suitable for the pure-exploration setting.
-In~\citet{audibert2010best}, an asymptotic lower bound on the sample complexity is derived when the failing probability goes to zero.
-A highly exploring UCB-based method and an algorithm based on successive rejections are proposed in \citet{audibert2010best,bubeck2011pure}, respectively.
-The gap between the upper and lower bound is closed in~\citet{carpentier2016tight} and the successive rejection based algorithm is proved to be optimal.
-The results in the last paper also shows non-trivial difference between the fixed-confidence and fixed-budget settings. \citet{yu2018pure} extends the results for sub-Gaussian arms to a more general distribution family.
-In~\citet{russo2020simple} and \cite{qin2017improving}, a Bayesian setting is studied and the posterior failing probability is proved to converge to zero with an optimal rate.
-We refer to \citet{lattimore2020bandit,kaufmann2016complexity} for a thorough review of the best-arm identification problem.